oroinc/crm/UPGRADE-2.0.md

 - The `Oro\Bundle\MagentoBundle\Command\InitialSyncCommand` command was removed.

 ####OroChannelBundle:
 - The event `orocrm_channel.channel.status_change` was removed.
-Use the message queue topic `orocrm_channel.channel.status_change` instead.
+Use the message queue topic `oro.channel.channel_status_changed` instead.
 - The class `Oro\Bundle\ChannelBundle\EventListener\ChangeIntegrationStatusListener` was removed.
 - The class `Oro\Bundle\ChannelBundle\Event\ChannelChangeStatusEvent` was removed.
 - The parameter `orocrm_channel.event_listener.change_integration_status.class` was removed.